tamzi/ProjectDinah/mdlsites-Edited/ReadMe.md

 # One MDL
-Tweaked the default template samples of google's MDL
+The default template page of samples of google's MDL Tweaking to follow